Medication Awareness

 What is medication awareness?

-Medication awareness is a training course designed to teach individuals the procedures required to safely administer and document patient medication.
-This course fully complies with current CQC guidelines.
+Medication awareness is a training course designed to teach individuals the knowledge and procedures required to safely and confidently administer and document patient medication.
+This course fully complies with current legislation and CQC guidelines.

 Why is documentation important in medicine?

 Many different healthcare professionals may be involved in the treatment of a single patient.
-Inaccurate documentation can lead to incorrect dosage, adverse reactions being misdiagnosed and patient recovery times extended.
+Inaccurate documentation can result in miscommunication and ambiguity, which may then lead to incorrect dosages, adverse reactions being misdiagnosed and patient recovery times extended.

 Does the course cover patient confidentiality?

-Yes the course also covers the confidential aspects of patient medication.
-It also looks at who is accountable and responsible for administering medication as well as current legislation and legal requirements.
+Yes, aside from administration, the course also covers principles of patient confidentiality.
+It also provides guidance regarding who is accountable and responsible for administering medication as well as current legislation and legal requirements.